nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 There are **two sets of key pairs** (and corresponding certificates) used by Access Point:

-1. **TLS Certificiate (HTTPS):** This certificate is used to secure the HTTPS connection to your Access Point (the transport layer security).
+1. **TLS Certificate (HTTPS):** This certificate is used to secure the HTTPS connection to your Access Point (the transport layer security).
 It identifies your Access Point service to others and is used in the TLS handshake when another Access Point or user connects to your node on port 8443.
 In eDelivery deployments, this is usually an X.509 certificate issued by a trusted Certificate Authority (CA) recognized by your partners (sometimes a public CA, or a private CA within a network).
 The private key and cert for TLS are stored in the TLS keystore (by default `tls-keystore.p12`) and trusted CAs are in the TLS truststore (by default `tls-truststore.p12`).
 2. **AS4 Message Signing/Encryption Certificate:** This certificate (sometimes called the "message security certificate") is used at the message layer (within the AS4 protocol) to sign outgoing messages and to decrypt incoming messages.
 It ensures message integrity and confidentiality.
 Typically, this is a different certificate from the TLS certificate and is often issued by a different CA (for example, an eDelivery-specific PKI).
 The public part of this certificate will need to be shared with your communication partners (usually via an SMP or other means), so they can encrypt messages to you and trust your signatures.
 Likewise, you'll import partner certificates into your truststore to trust their message signatures.
 By default, the private key for message security is stored in `ap-keystore.p12`, and trusted partner certificates (or their CA) would be in `ap-truststore.p12`.

 In summary: